LADCode2021/pp4-burger-bar/README.md

 * Test valid phone number on index.html/contact.html

-This test turned out to be the most important test.
 I had already fixed this field in my initial test.
 However, I discovered that I could essentially put any length of numbers in and it would submit.
 This would not work as I wanted at least the right length for a phone number.
 I changed the maxlength to 11 (standard UK phone number length) but discovered I couldn't also set a minimum length.
 So at this point a user could submit any set of numbers and letters up to 11.
 I researched and found the MinLengthValidator.
 I had already imported Django Validators so it was simple enough to add this validator to the field.
-When I reran the test however I discovered a fatal flaw in how my make_booking view had been setup.
+When I reran the test however I discovered a fatal flaw in how my make_contact view had been setup.
 If the form input was invalid it was would just refresh the form, delete all the inputs and not display an error message.
-After a lot of research via Slack, Google and StackOverflow I discovered a neat solution and added an if else after form.is_valid that would return the form with the inputs as is and raise the error message underneath the field once I'd place an if messages code block to the make_bookings.html template.
+After a lot of research via Slack, Google and StackOverflow I discovered a neat solution and added an if else after form.is_valid that would return the form with the inputs as is and raise the error message underneath the field once I'd place an if messages code block to the contact.html template/index.html contact section.

 ## Remaining Bugs